Is Shen Yun Cult? CCP Propaganda vs. Real Allegations in 2026

 The CCP has explicitly moved to exploit the Western labor allegations as propaganda ammunition.
 The pattern is documented: within days of each NYT article, Chinese consulates issued statements citing the allegations.
 CCP-linked social media accounts amplified the lawsuits.
 The June 2024 Ministry of Public Security leaked notes had already called for using “legal warfare” against Shen Yun — and the subsequent lawsuits and investigations fit precisely that template.

-- The CCP’s use of those same allegations as propaganda does not make them false — but it does mean CCP-linked sources have a strong interest in amplifying them regardless of truth
+This creates a genuinely difficult situation for readers and journalists: The CCP’s use of those same allegations as propaganda does mean CCP-linked sources have a strong interest in amplifying them regardless of truth.

 What We Can — and Cannot — Conclude